lucafoscili/lf-widgets/docs/framework/EFFECTS.md

 ### `#appendToWrapper(element: HTMLElement): void`

 - **Purpose:**
-  Ensures that effect elements are appended to a common wrapper in the document.
+  Ensures that global effect elements (backdrop, lightbox) are appended to a common wrapper in the document.
   - If the wrapper (`<div class="lf-effects">`) does not exist, it is created and appended to `document.body`.
   - The provided element is then appended to this wrapper.
 - **Note:**